simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 But if the sphinx of Egypt is mutilated, the sphinx of Asia remains safeguarded by the great deserts.
 The treasures of the heart of Asia are preserved and its hour has come.

-Ancient Ceylon---the Lanka of the Ramayana.
+Ancient Ceylon---the Lanka of the Rāmāyana.
 But where are the palaces and pagodas?
 It is strange.
 In Colombo we are met by the Swiss Consul.
 The policeman is Irish.
 A French peddler.
 A Greek with post-cards.
 Dutch tea-peddlers.
 An Italian chauffeur.
 But where are the Singhalese?
 Have they all emigrated to Europe?

 The first aspects of Buddha and Maitreya reveal themselves in the Kelaniya Temple near Colombo.
 The powerful images are guarded in the dusk of the temple.
 Hinayana prides itself before many-varied Mahayana on the refinement and purity of its philosophy.
 The great restored stupa near the temple reminds one of the ancient foundation of this place.
 But, after all, only in fragments do Colombo and Ceylon recall the ancient Lanka of Hanuman, Rama, Ravana and other giants.
 And for Buddhism, Ceylon is an important site.
 Many temples and palaces guard the fragments of one of the best periods of the Teaching.
 Outside of the ruins which are known, numerous unsuspected treasures are buried under the roots of powerful jungles.
 That which has remained above the soil gives an idea of the past splendor of the former mighty city.
 You do not need to search for the places.
 They proclaim themselves.
 But exploration can only give results if it is carried on in a broad measure.
 One must approach such ruins fully fortified, as one palace alone has nine hundred chambers.
 Ceylon is an important site.